Borroot/Binary-Puzzles-Solver/README.md

-# Binary Puzzle Solver
+# Binairo solver
-This program can be used to solve a given binary puzzle, also known as a Takuzu puzzle or binary sudoku, in a depth-first-search manner with some easy prune rules.
+This program can be used to solve a given binairo puzzle, also known as a Takuzu puzzle or binary sudoku, in a depth-first-search manner with some easy prune rules.